mfamador/gitops-kustomize-demo/README.md

-# GitOps workflow demo with Kustomize
+# Gitops workflow demo with Kustomize

 ## Install k3d (or other local k8s cluster like kind, minikube, ...)